emc-openstack/vnx-direct-driver/README_ISCSI.md

 ## Fully automated storage tiering support

 VNX supports fully automated storage tiering which requires the FAST license activated on the VNX.
-The OpenStack administrator can use the extra spec key `storagetype:tiering` to set the tiering policy of a volume and use the key `fast_support=True` to let Block Storage scheduler find a volume backend which manages a VNX with FAST license activated.
+The OpenStack administrator can use the extra spec key `storagetype:tiering` to set the tiering policy of a volume and use the key fast_support=True to let Block Storage scheduler find a volume back end which manages a VNX with FAST license activated.
 Here are the five supported values for the extra spec key `storagetype:tiering`:

         StartHighThenAuto (Default option)
         Auto